panichelpdesk/panichd/CONTRIBUTING.md

 # Thank you for coming here!
 Any help will be much appreciated!

 ## Contributions needed
-We will be very grateful to get help as new issues or Pull Requests in the following topics:
+We will be very grateful to get help in the form of new issues or Pull Requests at the following topics:
 * Bug fixes
 * Translations completion
 * Unit tests